LeonardA-L/jumping-from-angular1-to-angular/markdowns/injectables.md

 # Declaration

 In order to inject an `@Injectable`, you need to make sure it is registered in the Dependency Injection system.
-Let's see how to declare and register injectables.
-If you want to create a class that is used as a singleton throughout your module (for instance, a service) you should create your class and add the `@Injectable` decorator to it.
+Let's find out how to declare and register injectables.
+If you want to create a class that is used as a singleton throughout your module, a service for instance, you should create your class and add the `@Injectable` decorator to it.

 ```javascript
 @Injectable()